projectcalico/calico/v3.0/usage/configuration/mtu.md

 It is the job of the network plugin to create new workload interfaces.
 The CNI plugin, which is used by Kubernetes, supports configuring the MTU of the workload interface through the CNI configuration file.

-The user will also want to configure {{site.prodname}}'s IP-in-IP/VXLAN interface MTU when IP-in-IP/VXLAN is enabled on the cluster.
-Refer to the MTU table at the top of the page to choose the value that matches your environment.

 #### MTU configuration with CNI

 To set the MTU when using CNI the line `"mtu": <MTU size>` must be added to